-These peanut butter cookies with almond flour are soft, sweet and naturally gluten free.
+These almond flour peanut butter cookies are soft, sweet and naturally gluten free.
 They can be whipped up in one bowl with 5 minutes hands-on time.
 You're going to love this gluten free version of the iconic peanut butter cookie you loved as a kid.

 There's something so homey and nostalgic about a peanut butter cookie.
 I'm not sure if it's the soft texture or the crisis-cross fork pattern on the top that reminds me of childhood.
 Whatever the case might be, you can make these crowd pleasers without using any dairy, eggs, flour or refined sugar.
 Hard to believe, isn't it?

-Add these peanut butter cookies with almond flour to your weekend baking project line up, and they'll soon become regular favorites!
+Add these almond flour peanut butter cookies to your weekend baking project line up, and they'll soon become regular favorites!

 - Almond Flour: You might be wondering what almond flour actually is.
 It's simply blanched and skinned almonds that have been ground to a flour-like consistency.
 Almond flour differs from almond meal in that almond meal is made by leaving the skins on the almonds.